ahorwitz/pipe-sort/README.md

 # pipe-sort
-Compose comparator functions to JavaScript native sort()
+Compose comparator functions (in descending order of importance) to JavaScript native sort()

-Pretty straightforward, say you want to sort by arbitrary comparators, starting with the most important one.
-Instead of running sort x amount of times relative to the number of comparators, you can compose comparators with pipeC().
+Say you want to sort by multiple arbitrary comparators, in descending order of importance.
+Instead of calling sort() multiple times for each comparator, you can compose comparators with pipeC(), making your code more efficient and easier to read.

-If any comparator returns 0, the value of the next comparator function is called.
-So in this example, if the ages are equal, they are sorted by name, then if the names are equal they are sorted by size, etc.
+Deliberately did not include a general purpose "compose" function for combining comparators without order of importance, it is more general, and Ramda, lodash, Underscore, etc. already have this functionality.

+Also includes a helper function ```comparator()```, this is just to write cleaner comparator functions to return boolean values instead of -1, 1, 0, not necessary for use with pipeC(), just a convenience.

+It's very simple, if any comparator fn returns 1 or -1, then that value is returned, if 0 is returned, then the next comparator function is called:

 ```javascript